rhasspy/rhasspy/docs/usage.md

 * Click the Rhasspy logo to reload the page
 * Click the version number to test the [HTTP API](#http-api)
 * The green `Train` button will re-train your profile
-    * Use the `Clear Cache` drop down to train from scratch
-* The yellow `Wake` button will wake Rhasspy up and start listening for a voice command
 * The red `Restart` button forces Rhasspy to restart

 ### Speech Tab